novialriptide/scrubber/README.md

 All contributions are welcome!
 Before you contribute, make sure you create an issue on our issue tracker before actually working on it.
 We would need to approve the idea/bug fix before it's actually worked on.
 We also encourage our contributors to follow the [Google's C++ Style Guide](https://google.github.io/styleguide/cppguide.html).

+It is highly recommended to use [Visual Studio Code](https://code.visualstudio.com/), as tools such as intellisense and auto-formatting are setup to enhance the developer experience.
+Contributions to add support to other IDEs are welcome!

-- Run `clang-format -i app/*.cpp` to format your code
+Use `clang-format -i app/*.cpp` to format your code

 ## Disclaimer